Nevada-Bioinformatics-Center/snakemake_freyja_covidwastewater/README.md

 ```

-`krakendb` Location for the uncompressed kraken database; can be obtained here: https://benlangmead.github.io/aws-indexes/k2
+`krakendb` Location for the uncompressed kraken "standard" database; can be obtained here: https://benlangmead.github.io/aws-indexes/k2

 `ref` Location of the Wuhan genome assembly; can be downloaded from Freyja's project page here: https://raw.githubusercontent.com/andersen-lab/Freyja/main/freyja/data/NC_045512_Hu-1.fasta